 MARTIN: Who are the modern-day treasure hunters?
 Who are these people?

-Mr. JOHN COLAPINTO (Writer, New Yorker): Well, you know, the modern-day ones are guys like Greg and John, Greg Stemm and John Morris, that are kind of corporate.
+JOHN COLAPINTO: Well, you know, the modern-day ones are guys like Greg and John, Greg Stemm and John Morris, that are kind of corporate.
 Like, they're super-corporatized guys, you know, with logos on their shirts that say "Odyssey Marine Exploration" and kind of bland offices that could be an insurance company.
 And they're very - the talk the lingo of Wall Street and they're in, you know, with hedge fund managers.
 And it's all very - and they have these huge deep-sea robots, so it's all very corporatized.